-Be aware of the call of the question: In keeping with the shorter-format 30/45 essay exam, I will be narrowing the ground for your answer and channeling your analysis to answer particular questions.
+Be aware of the call of the question: In keeping with the fact that the essay portion is only two hours, I will be narrowing the ground for your answer and channeling your analysis to answer particular questions.
 So make sure to read the call of the question carefully.
 For instance, I might instruct you to omit discussion of a certain claim, or omit discussion of one or all affirmative defenses.
 Similarly, I might instruct you to make sure you address some particular issue or aspect.
 If I provide such instructions in the call of the question, be sure to heed them.
 I won't take away points for your discussing something I said not to discuss.
-But I cannot and will not be providing credit for analysis I ask you to exclude.
+But I cannot and will not give credit for analysis I ask you to exclude.
 And going off into excluded subject matter will necessarily squander your time, lessening your capacity for doing the analysis I've asked you to do.
-In fact, a number of students in Fall 2017 Torts I would likely have done a bit better on the exam if they had just been more careful in heeding the call of the question.
+In the past, I have observed that a number of students would likely have done a bit better if they had just been more careful in heeding the call of the question.
 I know that exam-taking can cause anxiety and that students inevitably feel rushed.
 I understand that makes it hard to focus on things like the call of the question.
 But it would not be fair for me to give one student points for talking about something that other students didn't discuss because they were following my specific instructions.
-So force yourself to pay attention to the question and my specific instructions about how to answer it.
+So force yourself to pay attention to the question and my instructions about how to answer it.

 Organization, separated questions, etc.: Organization is important.
 To help on that front, I will likely prescribe that you organize your response in a certain way.
-I may require a response broken up into distinct questions and/or distinct subparts.
-See Pinnacle Peak and Fatal Death in the Exam Archive4 for examples.
+I will likely require a response broken up into distinct questions, maybe different subparts.
+See the practice exam This Is How We Yodel People for examples.
 By requiring all exam responses to adhere to the same format, I can grade all the exams in the same way, which helps me to be as fair as possible.
 And fairness is my paramount goal.

 The different questions and/or subparts are not separately weighted.
 The entire essay response will be graded as one.
-So answer all portions completely, spending relative amounts of time on them as appropriate.
+So spend relative amounts of time on them as you judge to be appropriate.